Formation evaluation: Formation evaluation tools

+Formation evaluation tools are specialized instruments used during drilling or after drilling to measure physical properties of subsurface formations.
+These tools help identify hydrocarbon-bearing zones, estimate reservoir quality, and guide production decisions.

+Well cuttings examination

 Tools to detect oil and gas have been evolving for over a century.
 The simplest and most direct tool is well cuttings examination.
 Some older oilmen ground the cuttings between their teeth and tasted to see if crude oil was present.
 Today, a wellsite geologist or mudlogger uses a low powered stereoscopic microscope to determine the lithology of the formation being drilled and to estimate porosity and possible oil staining.
-A portable ultraviolet light chamber or "Spook Box" is used to examine the cuttings for fluorescence.
+A portable ultraviolet light chamber or spook box is used to examine the cuttings for fluorescence.
 Fluorescence can be an indication of crude oil staining, or of the presence of fluorescent minerals.
 They can be differentiated by placing the cuttings in a solvent filled watchglass or dimple dish.
 The solvent is usually carbon tetrachlorethane.
 Crude oil dissolves and then redeposits as a fluorescent ring when the solvent evaporates.
 The written strip chart recording of these examinations is called a sample log or mudlog.